 on the table.
 Approach the situation a la carte.

 Discard the untenable bits and keep whatever strikes you as sensible,

 down to details.
-Re-assemble the remaining pieces and see what you
+Re-assemble the chosen pieces and see what you

 can create.
 Can you stitch together an alternative to the orthodoxies,

-a scenario more satisfying that either Natural Selection or Intelligent
+a scenario more satisfying that both Natural Selection and Intelligent

 Pro and Con

 to retain from the Darwinian model is the empiricism: